Relevant change points in high dimensional time series: Introduction

 where $\mu^{(1)}_h $ and $\mu^{(2)}_h$ are the parameters before and after the change point in the $h$-th component and $\Delta_1, \ldots , \Delta_d$ are given thresholds for which a smaller difference of the means in the $h$-th component is considered as non-relevant.

 The problem of testing for a relevant difference between (one dimensional) means of two samples has been discussed by numerous authors mainly in the field of biostatistics (see \cite{wellek2010testing} for a recent review).
-In particular testing relevant hypotheses avoids the consistency problem as mentioned in \cite{berkson1938}, that is: Any consistent test will detect any arbitrary small change in the parameters if the sample size is sufficiently large. \cite{dettewied2016} considered relevant hypotheses in the context of change point problems for general parameters, but did not discuss the high dimensional setup, where the dimension increases with sample size.
-In this case the statistical problems are completely different. \\ The alternative approach requires the specification of the thresholds $\Delta_h >0 $, and this has to be carefully discussed and depends on the specific application.
+In particular testing relevant hypotheses avoids the consistency problem as mentioned in \cite{berkson1938}, that is: \textit{Any consistent test will detect any arbitrary small change in the parameters if the sample size is sufficiently large.} In the finite dimensional case \cite{dettewied2016} investigated relevant hypotheses in change point analysis for general parameters using an $L^2$-Norm.
+The present paper differs from their approach in several perspectives.
+First, we consider the high-dimensional setting, where the dimension increases with sample size.
+Second, relevant changes in different components are allowed to occur at different locations, and we identify corresponding locations and components by our approach.
+Third we develop a bootstrap procedure in order to obtain a reasonable approximation of the nominal level in high dimensions.

+The alternative approach requires the specification of the thresholds $\Delta_h >0 $, and this has to be carefully discussed and depends on the specific application.
 We also note that the hypotheses \eqref{relevant} contain the classical hypotheses \eqref{null}, which are obtained by simply choosing $\Delta_h = 0 $ for all $h=1, \ldots , d$.
 Nevertheless we argue that from a practical point of view it might be very reasonable to think about this choice more carefully and to define the size of change in which one is really interested.
-In particular it is often known that $\Delta_h \not = 0 $ although one is testing ``classical hypotheses'' of the form \eqref{null} and \eqref{alt}.
+In particular it is often known that $| \mu^{(1)}_h - \mu^{(2)}_h | \neq 0 $ although one is testing ``classical hypotheses'' of the form \eqref{null} and \eqref{alt}.
 Moreover, a decision of no relevant structural break at a controlled type I error can be easily achieved by interchanging the null hypothesis and alternative in \eqref{relevant}, i.e. considering the hypotheses

+An obvious idea to address this problem is multiple testing using the univariate tests in \cite{dettewied2016} with a Bonferroni correction.
+However, in the high-dimensional context such an approach may accumulate too many errors in the approximation of the nominal level by the individual tests.
+As a consequence the resulting Bonferroni test for the hypotheses in \eqref{equiv} offers a worse approximation of the nominal level compared to our approach (corresponding simulation results are available from the authors).